Travel & Stay

 Travel & Lodging Recommendations

-All hotels listed in Bangkok and Phuket are near each other.
+All hotels listed in Bangkok, Krabi, and Phuket are near each other.
 Hotels in Bangkok are near public transit, several major malls, and food.
 Hotels in Phuket are on the same beach, walkable to food, shops, and area transportation.
-Most hotels start booking 12-13 months in advance.
+Hotels in Krabi are off the beach but a minutes to the water and in the middle of food, shopping, and night life.
+Most hotels are booking now and some are beginning to fill up.

 Novotel Bangkok on Siam Square